-- 89 Section 849 Companies Act.

-- These are the circumstances which if the court were satisfied that they applied would result in a disqualification order, and are set out in section 862 Companies Act.
+99 These are the circumstances which if the court were satisfied that they applied would result in a disqualification order, and are set out in section 862 Companies Act.

-- 91 Section 864 Companies Act.

-- 92 Section 819 & 820 Companies Act.
+101 Section 819 & 820 Companies Act.

-- 93 Section 570 Companies Act.

-- 94 Section 852 Companies Act.

-- 95 Section 823 Companies Act.

-- 96 Section 819(3) Companies Act.

-A person who acts in relation to any company in a manner or a capacity which they are prohibited by virtue of being (a) subject to a disqualification order, or (b) subject to a declaration of restriction, shall be guilty of a category 2 offence97.
+A person who acts in relation to any company in a manner or a capacity which they are prohibited by virtue of being (a) subject to a disqualification order, or (b) subject to a declaration of restriction, shall be guilty of a category 2 offence106.

-Strike Off98
+Strike Off107